Exclusive: Suburb Wanting ‘Divorce’ from Atlanta Will Get Senate Hearing

 Buckhead City Committee spawned from residents’ frustrations over crime rates in the area and has evolved in recent months into a serious effort that has backing from many Republican state lawmakers, including Beach and Anderson, and, according to committee CEO Bill White, substantial fundraising abilities.

-“The money is a leading indicator in my book,” White said.
+“The money is a leading indicator in my book,” White told Breitbart News.

 He detailed the price tags of several upcoming events designed to fundraise for Buckhead City.
 One gentleman hosting a local event is anticipating ten attendees at $25,000 per head, while another is hosting a dinner at his home for four couples at a similar cost.
 The committee in September will have a 75-person event at Bones, a fancy local steakhouse, and White said that event has already raised $75,000.
-A committee board member hosting an event in October expects it to generate half a million dollars.
+A committee board member hosting an event in October expects the event to generate half a million dollars.

 “I think by October we’ll have another million dollars on the books.
 That’s what our plan is,” White said.